Lacr1ma/flogin/Documentation/Tutorials/Advice/Index.rst

 Common practise
 ----------------

-    From project to project you probably use the same settings related to `EXT:login`.
+    From project to project you probably use the same settings related to `EXT:flogin`.
     This page collects all the common settings and practices that will simplify some things.

 Page Tree
 =============

-    For every project that uses authentication based on `EXT:login` we usually create a page tree that contains mostly all of the pages which build a nice user experience.
+    For every project that uses authentication based on `EXT:flogin` we usually create a page tree that contains mostly all of the pages which build a nice user experience.

     .. figure:: ../../Images/page_tree.png
         :class: with-shadow

-        Page Tree of the `EXT:login` related pages.
+        Page Tree of the `EXT:flogin` related pages.

 TypoScript Setup
 =================